 The five TIGA Principles embody the spirit of the approach that games companies should adopt in operating their businesses within the UK.

 The TIGA Principles are broad and high-level in scope and targeted towards positive outcomes.
 The Principles are designed to be proportionate: they take into account the fact that a specific action may be appropriate for one business, but it may not be appropriate for another.
-For example, what may be expected of a large games delivery platform may be different from that expected of an indie developer with fewer than five employees.
+For example, what may be expected of a large games delivery platform may be different from that expected of a small indie developer.

 In order to assist games companies to comply with the TIGA Principles, TIGA has created the following set of ‘Positive Practices’ for each Principle.
 The Positive Practices draw upon multiple sources, including legislation, codes of conduct issued by regulators and feedback from TIGA members.
 The Positive Practices specify a number of behaviours that would tend to suggest compliance with the Principles, but they are not an exhaustive list.
 While it may be possible to achieve compliance with the Principles without complying with all of the following Positive Practices, this is likely to be difficult.
 Equally, there may be other actions required to comply with the Principles that are not included in the Positive Practices.